-According to the National Center for Family and Marriage Research, the number of women between the ages of 19-44 who lived with a partner before their first marriage increased by 82 percent between 1987 and 2010.
-For many people, shacking up is one way to find out if you and your partner can co-exist in a shared space in order to make your relationship last a lifetime.
+Once upon a time, living with your significant other before getting married was extremely taboo.
+Nowadays, however, it seems that it's taboo if a couple doesn't live together before walking down the aisle.
+According to the National Center for Family and Marriage Research, between 1965 and 1974, only 11 percent of women lived with their partner before their first marriage.
+Between 2010 and 2013, that number rose to 69 percent of women.
+For many people, shacking up is one way to find out if you and your partner can co-exist in a shared space and have a relationship that will last a lifetime.

 When you consider all the benefits associated with marriage, it’s not unreasonable to think cohabitation might have similar perks—after all, the biggest tangible difference between marriage and cohabitation is a sheet of paper.
 But, Ishizuka writes, according to past research, the relationships of couples who live together before marriage are generally characterized by “relatively short durations and high levels of instability.”
-Studies have shown that the average timeframe of these unions is less than two years, with only 40 percent ending in marriage.
+Studies have shown that the average time frame of these unions is less than two years, with only 40 percent ending in marriage.

 “Equality appears to promote stability,” Ishizuka said in a statement.
 In fact, he continued, it’s what may actually “hold these couples together.”